ilokhat/2018_TSI_vibes/README.md

 ### Saving and loading a style

 Our tool must also allow to save the current style in a *.vibes* file (see [above](#style-format)) and re-load it later.
-We used [FileSaver.js](https://github.com/eligrey/FileSaver.js/) to save the file as a Blob object.
+We used at first we use a npm package function but after [problems with the test](##CI/CD) we use a home made fonction to save the file as a Blob object.

 We used the Javascript object FileReader to load a file and get the data in it.
 This data can then be parsed in JSON and read directly to be applied to the meshes.
 When a stylesheet is loaded, the values of the GUI are updated to match the current stylisation of the object.